By: Judy Shields

-Patrick Fabian told The Hollywood Times and we was bringing his two daughters to the film festival and he was looking forward to watching the movie “Jane” with him.
+Patrick Fabian told The Hollywood Times that he was bringing his two daughters to the film festival and he was looking forward to watching the movie “Jane” with him.

 He was also glad to hear that KCET was having the second annual Earth Focus Environmental Film Festival this year and he was happy to provide his support and looks forward for many more Environmental film festival in the years to come.

 John Michael McCarthy, the writer and director of Love & Bananas: An Elephant Story told The Hollywood Times that this was a memorable experience for his being part of this elephant rescue and being in a truck with a 70-year old captive partially blind Asian elephant for 48 hours was somewhat intimidating.
 He is very proud of the work they all did on this amazing film and hopes that folks will go out to see it to be award of the abuse of service elephants.

 Over Earth Day Weekend, KCET Hosted Private Advance Screening of ‘Love and Bananas: An Elephant Story’ at Sony Studios Introduced by Maggie Q To Kick Off EARTH FOCUS Environmental Film Festival

 Celebrities Kim Delaney, Patrick Fabian, Sharon Lawrence and Raphael Sbarge Introduced Environmental-Themed Films at LA’s Only Green Film Festival During All Day, Open to the Public Event on Saturday, April 21 in Santa Monica Supported by Region’s Most Influential Environmental Organizations.